Skip to content

 • Conversational: Start with LLM node

-• Automated: Start with Function/Tool node
+• Automated: Start with Toolkit or MCP node

-• Routing: Start with Decision node
+• AI-powered routing: Start with Decision node

-• Batch: Start with Loop/Loop from Tool node
+• Data processing: Start with Code node

-• Modular: Start with Pipeline (Subgraph) node
+• State setup: Start with State Modifier node

 Essential Checks